kyroskoh/linux-wasm/README.md

 Hint: Wasm lacks an MMU, meaning that Linux needs to be built in a NOMMU configuration.
 Wasm programs thus need to be built using -fPIC/-shared.
 Alternatively, existing Wasm programs can run together with a proxy that does syscalls towards the kernel.
 In such a case, each thread that wishes to independently execute syscalls should map to a thread in the proxy.
 The drawback of such an approach is that memory cannot be mapped and shared between processes.
 However, from a memory protection standpoint, this property could also be beneficial.

 ## Running

+### Try Online
+Visit [https://kyroskoh.github.io/linux-wasm/](https://kyroskoh.github.io/linux-wasm/) to try Linux/Wasm directly in your browser - no installation needed!

+Want to deploy your own?
+See [GITHUB-PAGES-SETUP.md](GITHUB-PAGES-SETUP.md) for a complete guide to setting up automatic deployment.

+### Build Locally
 Run ./linux-wasm.sh to see usage.
 Downloads happen first, building afterwards.
 You may partially select what to download or (re)-build.

 Due to a bug in LLVM's build system, building LLVM a second time fails when building runtimes (complaining that clang fails to build a simple test program).
 A workaround is to build it yet again (it works each other time, i.e. the 1st, 3rd, 5th etc. time).